seancolsen/querydown/docs/cheat-sheet.md

 | `:\c~` | match regex with flags | ❌ |
 | `:~~` | LIKE | ❌ |

-A bare (unquoted) word _anywhere_ on the right-hand-side of a comparison — at any depth — is a [string literal](./language.md#bare-text-on-the-right-hand-side-of-a-comparison), e.g. `title:performance` is the same as `title:"performance"`, and `title:~..[color colour]` searches for either literal.
+A bare (unquoted) word _anywhere_ on the right-hand-side of a comparison — at any depth — is a [string literal](./language.md#bare-text-on-the-right-hand-side-of-a-comparison), e.g. `title:performance` is the same as `title:"performance"`, and `title:~[color colour]` searches for either literal.
 Quote it with backticks to reference a column instead.
 Outside the right-hand-side, a bare word is a column reference.

 The `!` operator negates any comparison (or expression) e.g. `!foo:2`